Tiffany678/BakeryShop_PassionProject/README.md

 # Welcome to my passion project, A Sweet Bakery Web application
 This web app is user-friendly that it is simple and easy to navigate.
-The following are user features:
+The following are user features:    <br />
     > Search for cakes              <br />
     > Add to favorite               <br />
     > View Cake details             <br />